quintel/documentation/docs/main/scenario-tools/slider-comparison.md

 Finally, the last column `output_gquery` contains the name of the query of which you want to obtain the impact of the slider start and future value.
 A query is a small ‘request’ for information on a specific topic.
 For example, each item in the ETM’s dashboard is a query (e.g. ‘total annual costs’, ‘total CO<sub>2</sub> reduction’).
 Similarly, each series of a chart in the ETM is a query (e.g. ‘electricity demand for households space heating’, ‘gas demand for households space heating’).
 A list of all available queries can be found on [Github](https://github.com/quintel/etsource/tree/production/gqueries).

 In the example below, the primary CO<sub>2</sub> emissions of the households sector are obtained with __primary_co2_of_households__.
-If you would like to obtain more queries, these entries should be added in seperate rows, together with the relevant slider settings.
+If you would like to obtain more queries, these entries should be added in separate rows, together with the relevant slider settings.

 *Example file:*